 Hale’s past is echoed in today’s programs.
-We continue to provide first-rate outdoor learning opportunities through Hale Day Camp, Hale Summer Club, and Education & Adventure.
+We continue to provide first-rate outdoor learning opportunities through our camps, family and community programs, and school and professional programs.
 Since Executive Director Eric Arnold’s tenure began in 2001, we’ve substantially expanded our academic, community, and corporate partnerships as well.
 Collaboration with Boston Public Schools gave rise to Hale Outdoor Learning Adventures and Intrepid Academy at Hale.
 And in accordance with our values and through the generosity of our donors, we welcome the public to responsibly recreate here.

 As we look to the future, we continue to appreciate the shared history of our land and organization.
 Mr. Hale expected that his property would be used to develop intelligent, capable, and responsible citizens.
 We’re proud to carry that mission forward into Hale’s next century.